 The LG Stylo 5 has a 3500 mAh non-removable battery.
 LG doesn’t set any expectations or make any assertions regarding the battery life of the Stylo 5, and there are no consumer comments discussing real-world battery life experiences.
 According to LG the battery is claimed to be quick charging via the USB-C port located on the bottom edge of the Stylo 5.

 The screen size of the LG Stylo 5 is 6.2” (diagonal) of multitouch capable IPS capacitive touch screen, with a 1080 x 2160 pixel resolution (about 390 pixels per inch) in an 18:9 aspect ratio (just like full HD).
 IPS is leading-edge LCD fullvision display technology, and the Stylo 5 display resolution delivers a sharp bright image.
 The rear camera on the back of the Stylo 5 is a single lens 13MP (4160 x 3120) f/2.2 autofocus camera with an LED flash, and there is also a 5MP front camera on the Stylo.
 The Stylo 5 can also record full HD 1080p video at 30fps.
 Despite relatively good camera specs, many consumer comments rate the images produced by the Stylo 5 as being of lesser quality than images captured using other smartphone cameras.
+For phone options with more screen real estate, you can read our guide on the largest cell phone screens.

 The bezels on the LG Stylo 5 plastic case provide some edge protection for its glass display screen, but they’re not as beefy as the bezels on the Unihertz Jelly Pro.
 While it would likely survive minor drops, a sturdy case will likely be needed for the LG to withstand active kids.
 The Stylo 5 does not have any water or dust protection on its own without a case.
 The glass covering the display is not claimed to be the Gorilla Glass as found on certain other devices such as the Google Pixel 4a.
 There’s a 3.5mm headphone jack on the bottom edge of the Stylo 5, as well as a single bottom-firing speaker that’s plenty loud, but doesn’t sound very good at any volume level.